 Code ownership goals can pertain to your coding and higher-level achievements outside the workplace related to it.
 Some examples will demonstrate this distinction:

-- During the next quarter, achieve at least 99.9999% uptime on the platform.
+- Throughout the next quarter, maintain 99.99% uptime on the platform.

 The first of these code ownership goals pertain to your software itself.
 It qualifies as a code ownership goal because, to have near-perfect uptime, you need to be fully confident in your coding.
 The latter goal also falls under the code ownership umbrella because you probably wouldn’t be teaching if you didn’t think you knew your stuff!